Philosophy of evolution

-The philosophy of evolution is the branch of philosophy that examines the philosophical implications of evolution and the intersections of evolutionary biology with other fields such as epistemology, ethics, aesthetics, and political philosophy.
+The philosophy of evolution is the branch of the philosophy of biology that examines the philosophical implications of evolution and the intersections of evolutionary biology with other fields such as epistemology, ethics, aesthetics, and political philosophy.

 Charles Darwin's 1859 On the Origin of Species is usually considered to be the starting point of contemporary understandings of evolution.
 The history of evolutionary thought extends from antiquity to contemporary developments including the modern evolutionary synthesis, the extended evolutionary synthesis, and universal Darwinism.

 History

 Evolutionary theory was transformed by Charles Darwin's 1859 On the Origin of Species; until that date the idea of evolutionary progress had been a pseudoscientific view, without evidence to back it.

 In the 20th century, evolutionary science underwent the modern evolutionary synthesis, and in the 21st century is undergoing the extended evolutionary synthesis.

 Social Spencerism was a misapplication of Darwin's ideas resulting from Spencer's problematic ethics.

 Philosophy

 Definitions

 George Gaylord Simpson argued against the naive view that evolution such as of the horse took place in a "straight-line".
 He noted that any chosen line is one path in a complex branching tree, as natural selection has no imposed direction.

 The core of evolution is that everything can change, with variants that are better adapted being selected: but crucially without any sort of overall direction or plan.
 There is a theory that evolution has a direction and is progressive, orthogenesis.
 As well as a general popular belief that this is what evolution entails, it has been supported by some biologists, such as the ant expert E. O. Wilson, although it is non-Darwinian.